Doag/PL-SQL-Conventions/articles/02_code_practises.md

 - Columns that end with _ID usually contain technical IDs.
 Don't hardcode these in your PL/SQL, but use a procedure to get them
 - Make use of %type and %rowtype. (avoid hardcoding the length of a varchar2 column)

-## When writing dynamic queries, making use of "q" will lead to much more maintainable code:
+## When writing dynamic queries, making use of "q" will lead to much more maintainable code
 ```
 CREATE OR REPLACE PACKAGE BODY query_builder_pkg
 IS